 4. TO PROTECT ANIMALS FROM ABUSE – the chance to interact with exotic animals has been a draw card throughout the travel industry for decades now.
 However this is changing.
 The plight of these wild animals has come under the spotlight in recent years with documentaries like Blackfish (which discussed the unethical treatment of orca whales at Seaworld), the closing down of Thailand’s ‘Tiger Temple’ when after years of speculation the animals were drugged, a raid on the property discovered the bodies of 40 tiger cubs in freezers on the property and 3 monks were linked to wildlife trafficking, and the almost deafening plea of many travellers and tourists alike to stop riding elephants.
 These are just examples and there are many more ‘wildlife attractions’ where animals continue to be exploited.

 HOW WE CAN HELP: Research any wildlife attraction/sanctuary thoroughly before attending.
-If you have any concerns or questions relating to the care of the animals that the operation cannot provide satisfactory answers to, Skip it.
+If you have any concerns or questions relating to the care of the animals or animal welfare that the operation cannot provide satisfactory answers to, Skip it.

 You can also help by educate others about the inhumane conditions and treatment of the animals.
 The reality is that in most cases these animals are wild, and they need to be drugged or trained to behave in a certain (unnatural) way.